 Polyvinyl chloride, commonly abbreviated PVC, is a widely-used plastic.
 In terms of revenue generated, it is one of the most valuable products of the chemical industry.
 There are many uses for PVC including magnetic stripe cards, window profiles, gramophone records, which is the source of the name for vinyl records, pipe, plumbing and conduit fixtures; and, in its soft form, for clothing, upholstery, flooring and roofing membranes.
-The material is often used for pipelines in the water and sewer industries because of its inexpensive nature and flexibility.
+PVC material is often used for pipelines in the water and sewer industries because of its inexpensive nature and flexibility.
 Read more about the uses and properties of PVC and CPVC below.
-Request a quote for our plastic machining services today.
+Request a quote for plastic machining services from Miller Plastic Products today.

 - High strength-to-weight ratio